-Academic issues: This means your child has not met the academic standards needed to move up to the next grade.
-The school may see repeating third grade as a way to give your child more time to develop the skills she’ll need to succeed in fourth grade.
+- Academic issues: This means your child has not met the academic standards needed to move up to the next grade.
+The school may see repeating third grade as a way to give your child more time to develop the skills they will need to succeed in fourth grade.

-Social-emotional issues: This means the school might be concerned that your child is having difficulty fitting in with kids her age.
-She might be less mature, and this might make her a target of teasing or of social isolation.
+- Social-emotional issues: This means the school might be concerned that your child is having difficulty fitting in with kids their age.
+Your grade-schooler might be less mature, and this might make them a target of teasing or of social isolation.
 The school may see repeating third grade as a way to help your child be with kids who are more likely to be friend material.

-Whether the school’s reasons are emotional, academic or both, it’s important to gather a team to explore each of the pros and cons of repeating a grade.
+Whether the school’s reasons are emotional, academic, or both, it’s important to gather a team to explore each of the pros and cons of repeating a grade.
 If your child already has an IEP, call an IEP meeting.
-If your child does not have an IEP, now might be a good time to ask for an evaluation to see if she qualifies for one.
+If your child does not have an IEP, now might be a good time to ask for an evaluation to see if your child qualifies for one.

 When you meet with the school, ask for specifics about the strategies it’s been using to help your child.
 For social-emotional issues, the school might have tried things like including your child in lunch groups that are designed to help teach social skills.
 For academic issues, the school might have tried things like intensive reading programs that are designed to build and reinforce basic skills.

 Possible alternatives to repeating third grade

 This meeting is also the time to explore alternatives to repeating third grade.
 Find out whether the school thinks tutoring or additional services for the rest of this school year and throughout the summer might be enough to get your child ready for fourth grade.
 You may also be able to help your child work on certain skills at home.
 Ask the team to give you specific suggestions.

 How your child would be taught if they repeat third grade